This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Set each breast in between two layers of plastic wrap and flatten to 3/4 inch thickness by using a mallet or rolling pin.
-Soak chicken in 1 cup buttermilk for at least 30 minutes.
+- One at a time, set each breast of the 2 pounds boneless skinless chicken breasts in between two layers of plastic wrap and flatten to 3/4 inch thickness by using a mallet or rolling pin.
+Soak the flattened chicken in 1 cup buttermilk for at least 30 minutes.

-- In a shallow dish, combine remaining ingredients.
-Shake excess buttermilk off each piece of chicken and coat in the bread mixture.1 cup panko bread crumbs, 1 cup parmesan cheese, 1 teaspoon garlic powder, 1 teaspoon paprika, 1 teaspoon dried thyme
+- In a shallow dish, combine 1 cup panko bread crumbs, 1 cup finely grated parmesan cheese, 1 teaspoon garlic powder, 1 teaspoon paprika, and 1 teaspoon dried thyme.
+Shake excess buttermilk off each piece of chicken and coat in the bread mixture.1 cup panko bread crumbs, 1 cup finely grated parmesan cheese, 1 teaspoon garlic powder, 1 teaspoon paprika, 1 teaspoon dried thyme

-- Lay in a single layer on a baking sheet and bake in preheated 400°F oven for about 20 minutes or until the internal temperature reaches 165°F.
+- Lay in a single layer on a parchment lined baking sheet and bake in preheated 400°F oven for about 20 minutes or until the internal temperature reaches 165°F. Feel free to flip half way through cooking to crisp up both sides.
+Season with salt and pepper, as desired.

 Nutrition